top of page

 RESEARCH INTERESTS

 I am most interested in the Earth System.
-Particularly, the interaction and interrelation of the macroscopic biosphere and the physical planet (climate, lithosphere, cryosphere) fascinate me.
+Particularly, the interaction and interrelation of the macroscopic biosphere and the physical planet (morphology, climate, lithosphere, cryosphere) fascinate me.

 TERRESTRIAL ECOSYSTEM EVOLUTION